Where an organization's Customer Service Insights data is located

 - Machine Learning Cognitive Services: If features that use cognitive services are activated, customer data for domains such as product recommendations and demand forecasting can be synchronized outside of the configured region.
 Use of these features is optional.
 More information: Tutorial: Recommendations solution.

 - Data integration: Configuration of Customer Service Insights data management features that work with external services (whether provided by Microsoft or a third party) may result in the transfer of core customer data outside of the region configured for the production environment to a geographic location that customers designate.
 More information: Choose a data integration (import/export) strategy.

-- Microsoft Power BI, Microsoft Power Apps, and Power Automate: Customers who connect their Power BI, Power Apps, or Power Automate deployment to Customer Service Insights may send customer data outside of the designated region to the geographic area where their Power BI, Power Apps, or Power Automate service is deployed.
+- Microsoft Power BI, Microsoft Power Apps, Power Automate, and Power Virtual Agents: Customers who connect their Power BI, Power Apps, Power Automate, or Power Virtual Agents deployment to Customer Service Insights may send customer data outside of the designated region to the geographic area where their Power BI, Power Apps, Power Automate, or Power Virtual Agents service is deployed.
 More information: Microsoft Trust Center: Data locations.

 - Microsoft Visual Studio Team Services: Customers can choose where to store custom code, metadata, and data assets that support their Dynamics 365 Customer Service Insights implementation.
 More information: Products available by region.